 A good book cover design should be related to your book's topic.
 Get the main theme of the book and use this theme in creating a suitable front cover design.
 You may also have to factor in the genre of the book you are writing in.
 For example, mystery non-fiction books tend to have non-sensational book covers despite having sensational book titles.
 On the other hand, fiction book covers (like children’s book covers) can be vary depending on the story and intended audience.

 Knowing your book’s theme or main topic is half the battle.
-You must then use this knowledge in selecting a cover design theme or motif.
+You must then use this knowledge in selecting an editable book cover design theme or motif.
 This theme will act as the unifying force for all the text and graphic elements used in your cover design.

 A design theme may range from a black and white or minimalist color palette to something cute and decorative motifs.
 Another option is to look for a premade blank book cover template that already follows your design theme of choice.
 This way you do not have to come up with a motif or theme on your own.